Hanafi Mosque of Bourguiba

 The Hanafi Mosque of Bourguiba (جامع بورقيبة) is a Tunisian Hanafi mosque located in Monastir and dedicated to the first president of Tunisia, Habib Bourguiba.

 History

 The mosque was built in 1963 by Taieb Bouzguenda.

 Architecture

-The mosque is designed in a traditional architecture based on that of the Hammouda Pacha Mosque of Tunis.
+The mosque is designed in a traditional architectural style based on that of the Hammouda Pacha Mosque of Tunis.
 The prayer hall can accommodate up to a thousand people.
-It mihrab, located in a semi-dome, is covered with a half arch decorated with a golden mosaic.
-The columns' bows are made of pink marble.
+Its mihrab, situated under a semi-dome, is covered by a half arch decorated with a golden mosaic.
+The columns' arches are made of pink marble.